shahmir811/graphql-blog-app/server/README.md

 - [Apollo Server] - Apollo Server is a community-maintained open-source GraphQL server.
 - [Bcrypt] - Used for password increption.
+- [DataLoader] - It is a utility used for data fetching to provide a simplified and consistent API over various remote data sources.
 - [GraphQL] - The JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook.
 - [Nodemon] - Automatically restarting the node application when file changes.
 - [Prisma] - Prisma is a database ORM that can be used in any Node.js or TypeScript backend application.